 Captain Rob moved through abandoned streets.
 The people of Dhonshui had been evacuated from the part of town near the gates, a district called Quig, before the assault began.
-The closed mint was there and as soon as the last rows of soldiers stopped moving through, Rob made his move.
+The closed mint was there and Rob made his move as soon as the last rows of soldiers came through.
 Luck was on his side, as Inguin had not done anything about the bronze disk Alast had hidden the piece of the Reflecting Path inside.
 The search Rob had endured for the supposedly swallowed piece was not his favorite thing, but it was far better than anything Yugo had planned.

 In the dark abandoned building he shoved his head into the reflective bronze.
 Luckily Alast had not thrown it so far that its magic no longer affected the surrounding materials.
 His head popped out of the puddle out on the Stain Plain.
 The charge had not begun yet, but Yugo’s men were there.
 Three pairs of boots were within licking distance.
 He nearly panicked, but none of them bothered to look down.
 He spun his body around back in the mint, rotating his head so he could see in all directions.
 He did not spot the piece.

 “Who are you?”
 Rob’s head spun again; he hadn’t noticed the lone skull, covered in soot, lying on the ground just outside the puddle.
 It was a man by the sound of the voice.
 “You must tell me who did your head.”